 Ceramic tile and stone tile are both good choices for kitchens.
 Tile is less likely to soak up water, so ceramic is preferred over stone, although stone is also highly durable.
 Whichever option you choose is mostly up to your own taste.

 Engineered hardwood flooring is another durable kitchen flooring option.
-Wood is a material that can be implemented throughout the entire house, which creates a cohesive home.
+White oak flooring is a material that can be implemented throughout the entire house, which creates a cohesive home.
 This type of flooring is not as moisture resistant as tile, unfortunately.
 It is more durable than materials such as linoleum or laminate.

 Design a Durable Kitchen Today